How to help others during the corona crisis

 Lived in the same area for several years but still not got a clue what anyone’s name is?
 Now’s the time to get in touch and do something neighbourly.

 Join a Mutual Aid Group

 These groups have been set up around the country to support vulnerable people.
 Once signed up, you may be asked to help by collecting somebody’s shopping or by having a chat with an isolated, elderly person.
-Find your local group here, and if there isn’t yet a group in your area, think about setting one up – there’s plenty of info on the website about how to do this.

 Support a food bank

 Food banks are needed more than ever.
 Can you help by volunteering at your local food bank or by donating a few things from your weekly shop?
 Find your local food bank here.

 Start a gardening club